gopikaarackal/Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

-# Credit-Card-Fraud-Detection-using-Machine-Learning
-predicting whether a new transaction is fraudulent or not
+Using a dataset that cotains credit card transaction information of different European card holders, ML models such as Logistic Regression, Decision Tree, Random Forest, SVM, KNN, CNN and ANN are built.
+Selected three final algorithms (KNN, Logistic Regression and CNN) with high accuracy amd low overfiiting to predict whether a new transaction is fraudulent or not.